2020 Oregon House of Representatives election

 The 2020 Oregon House of Representatives election were held on Tuesday, November 3, 2020, with the primary election being held on May 19, 2020.
 Voters in the 60 districts of the Oregon House of Representatives elected their representatives.
 The elections coincided with the elections for other offices, including for the Oregon State Senate and for U.S. President.

 The Democratic Party kept their majority.
 The Oregon Legislature does not have term limits.

+11 new representatives were elected this cycle (3 Republicans and 8 Democrats).
+10 were elected to seats open due to retirements while 1 (Jason Kropf of Bend) defeated an incumbent.

 Background

 Democrats have held the Oregon House since 2007 and the chamber was not considered competitive in 2020.

+Retirements

+3 Republicans and 7 Democrats did not run for re-election to their House seat this cycle.